-Does a hearing-impaired person benefit from a ticking countdown timer?
-Or a sight-impaired person from a drag and drop feature?
-The answer is obvious.
+The answer is obvious to us, but often overlooked when building accessible training.
 While most of the digital media we consume is designed for a general audience, over 58 million Americans have some sort of a disability.
 Fifty percent of those disabled Americans report using the internet on a daily basis.

-Accessibility compliance standards are challenging the digital design industry.
-Designers are being encouraged, or in some cases required by law, to follow the international Web Contact Accessibility Guidelines (WCAG) put out by the World Wide Web Consortium (W3C).
-In our industry, the exciting challenge is always one of form meeting function.
-Compliance standards are ushering in a new era, not just for web designers, but for learning experience designers tasked with accessibility for a broad spectrum of learners.
+Accessibility compliance in eLearning challenges the digital design industry on a daily basis.
+Designers are being encouraged (or in some cases required by law) to follow the international Web Contact Accessibility Guidelines (WCAG) put out by the World Wide Web Consortium (W3C).
+In our industry, the exciting challenge is always one of form meeting function and matching content to the right tools.

-Technology is accessible if it can be used by people with disabilities, as by those without.
-Before we go into how this impacts a digital learning experience, we have to talk about the standards.
 Unless you’re a federal agency, there’s no law that says you have to comply with W3C WCAG.
-Not taking these standards into consideration at some level (more on that below) alienates a large portion of learners.
-In our industry, the client sets the standard according to what they need.
+Of course, we know that not taking these standards into consideration at some level alienates a large portion of learners.
+In our industry, the client sets the standard according to what they need, but doesn’t always consider learners of different abilities.

 WC3 WCAG is the international standard and focuses on a huge range of electronic applications.
 The WC3 WCAG published an updated set of standards in 2008, called WCAG 2.0, which addresses the needs of an impaired audience (sight, hearing, color blindness, or other disabilities) for any kind of electronic technology on any medium, including mobile.
+When we discuss accessibility compliance in eLearning, we’re referring to tools, techniques, and best practices to adhere to the ratings set out by WC3 WCAG.

 WC3 WCAG rated accessibility within three levels of compliance: A for the most basic, minimal compliance (still considered not acceptable), AA for baseline compliance, and AAA as the highest level of conformance, usually seen within the federal government.